Tekraj15/Bonsai-LLaVA/README.md

 > **Bonsai-Llava** project is started with a sole purpose to practice the **Art of miniaturization without losing the Essence**.

-> It's a research practice to distill the visual reasoning capabilities of **LLaVA-v1.5-7B** into a compact **<1B param(490M) student** (TinyLlama + SigLIP) model, optimized for consumer hardware and edge inference text-to-image generation.
+> Bonsai-LLaVA is an experimental project aimed to distill the visual reasoning capabilities of **LLaVA-v1.5-7B** into a compact **<0.5B param(490M) student** (TinyLlama + SigLIP) model, optimized for consumer hardware and edge inference image-to-text generation.
+The implementation started with extreme architectural compression via Supervised Fine-Tuning (SFT) in Phase-I, with future plan to perform Hidden State Knowledge Distillation (HSKD) in Phase-II, to democratize Multimodal AI to consumer and edge hardware.

 ## Introduction
 The current state of Vision-Language Models (VLMs) is dominated by massive parameters (7B+), making them inaccessible for real-time edge applications or resource-constrained environments.
 While standard quantization helps, it often degrades semantic reasoning.

-**Bonsai-LLaVA** solves this by combining **Knowledge Distillation** with **QLoRA**.
+**Bonsai-LLaVA** aims to solve this by combining **Knowledge Distillation** with **QLoRA**.
 We do not just shrink the weights; we teach a tiny, 4-bit quantized "Student" model to mimic the reasoning process of a "Teacher" giant.
 By fusing the efficiency of **Qwen2.5-0.5B** with the sharp visual encoding of **SigLIP-Base**, we create a VLM that fits on a Raspberry Pi 5 or local laptop while retaining strong reasoning capabilities.

+**The Distillation Challenge**: Ideally, I would have started with standard Knowledge Distillation ($L_{KL}$) to teach the student.
+But, since the Teacher is LLaVA (Llama based), Student is Qwen, they have different tokenizers(vocabularies) which creates a  critical vocabulary mismatch (32k vs 152k) between teacher/student architectures.
+Standard logit-based distillation requires a complex alignment algorithm that is computationally expensive.
+So, due to compute resource constraints and complexities of compressing models with different architectures, I have divided the project into 2 disttinct phases:

+# Phase 1: Bonsai-LLaVA-SFT (Current)
+"Architectural Compression & Efficient Transfer"

+Focus: Establishing the "Pico" architecture (SigLIP + Qwen-0.5B) and transferring capabilities via Supervised Fine-Tuning (SFT), aiming to optimize the physical architecture and learning directly from high-quality instruction data.

+Status: Implementation & Optimization in progress for Apple Silicon (MPS).

+# Phase 2: Bonsai-LLaVA-HSD (Future work)
+"Hidden State Knowledge Distillation"

+Focus: enhancing the student's reasoning by aligning its internal "brain activity" with the teacher model's hidden states.
+This bypasses the vocabulary mismatch problem entirely by distilling "concepts" rather than "words."

+Status: In Research / Planning.

 ## Mission
 To democratize access to high-performance multimodal AI by proving that **architecture-aware distillation** combined with **4-bit Quantization (QLoRA)** can yield edge-native models that rival 7B counterparts while consuming **<2GB VRAM**.